 A complete and balanced diet for medium breed puppies, formulated with a precise balance of protein, fat, carbohydrates, vitamins and minerals to promote healthy growth and development.

-Commercial large and giant breed puppy diets have been formulated to account for the rapid growth rate and heavier body weight that is placed on their growing skeletons.
+Large and giant breed puppy diets have been formulated to account for the rapid growth rate and heavier body weight that is placed on their growing skeletons.

 The main difference between a regular puppy food and a large or giant breed puppy food is the energy density, calcium content, and the calcium to phosphorus ratio.